 Proposed methods of sampling and data analysis

 To assess each relationship, I will be using Bayesian models in the statistical programming language R. Bayesian models allow for priors to be set based on knowledge already obtained, improving accuracy.
 Spatial and temporal autocorrelation can also be accounted for, which both would have had a large effect on my study.
 I will assess the strength and direction of each relationship by examining the effect sizes.
 The posterior distribution will be analysed to assess significance.
 My anticipated results are stated in my predictions section.
-My results can be employed not only to answer my questions, but also to categorise land-use types for other purposes, such as natural resource management and agricultural planning.
+The outputs of my dissertation can be used not only to answer my questions, but also to categorise land-use types for other purposes, such as natural resource management and agricultural planning.
 My algorithm can be used to create similar classifications for other countries around the world, aiding in uncovering the key drivers of land-use change globally.

 Risk mitigation

 As my dissertation largely rests on creation of a classification algorithm, if it becomes too time-consuming or challenging, I will resort to using pre-classified data.
 This would allow me to continue with my analysis.
-However, to effectively classify my data, I will employ online tutorials, the help of my supervisors and the GEE user group.
+To effectively classify my data, I will use online tutorials, the help of my supervisors and the GEE user group.
 To ensure that I do not get too stuck, I will focus on one question at a time, so that I can have some complete results before moving on to the next task.
-This will prevent answering many questions to a sub-par standard rather than a few topics to a high standard.
+This will prevent answering many questions to a sub-par standard rather than one question to a high standard.

 My dissertation is solely completed on a computer.
 To prevent data loss due to file corruption or computer damage, I will be using GitHub, a version control software, to store all my files.
 I will therefore be able to access them on any device.
 GEE code is backed up within the software, but I will also be putting my scripts on GitHub to prevent file loss.